flux-iac/tofu-controller/README.md

 Here's a simple example of how to GitOps-ify your Terraform resources with `tf-controller` and Flux.

 ### Define source

+First, we need to define a source (`GitRepostory`, or `Bucket`) using the Source controller's resource, for example:

 ```yaml
 apiVersion: source.toolkit.fluxcd.io/v1beta1